Captain Marvel postcredits scenes, explained

-Captain Marvel is a fantastic addition to the Marvel Cinematic Universe of movies, with great performances, fantastic action and one of the best stories of any MCU movie so far.
+Captain Marvel is a fantastic addition to the Marvel Cinematic Universe of movies, with great performances, fantastic action, one of the best stories of any MCU movie so far and the real 90s independent movie feel.
 As expected, it also had two postcredits scenes.
 The first will probably get you even more excited about Avengers: Endgame than you already are, and the second is more of a humorous bookend to the film.

 Definitely stay for the first one.
 The second one is up to you.
 I will say this, though: the second one is a lot better than the second postcredits scene in Ant-man and the Wasp.